itteco/iframely/README.md

 Iframely uses supplementary `rels` as the way of attributing to the origin of the data:
  - `iframely` - link or attributes are customly altered by iframely through one of the domain plugin.
 Consider it a whitelist.
- - `instapaper` - article extracted using instapaper classes.
+ - `readability` or `instapaper` - article extracted using instapaper classes.
  - `og` - link extracted from opengraph semantics.
 Beware, `players` rendered through `og` have higher chance of being unreliable.
  - `twitter` - link extracted from twitter semantics.
  - `oembed` - link extracted from oembed/1 semantics.
+You would need to make a decision wheather you want to trust specific origins or not.
 ---------------------------------------

 ##### `media`